 Mr MAYHEW, the accountant of Freda Fuller who handles the resale of the delicatessen back to the Goldolfuses.
 Portrayed by Henri Szeps.

-Myrtle MCINTYRE, a bowling colleague of Dorrie Evans.
+Myrtle MCINTYRE, a bowling colleague of Dorrie Evans, from the Paddington Senior Citizens' Bowling Club.

 Connie MEADOWS, the sister of Dorrie Evans.
 Connie lives in Epping.